aspire-fp7/framework/README.md

     # cd framework
     # ./setup.sh

-This repository contains the Docker file.
-To build a ASPIRE docker image called *aspire*, just run the following command in this directory:
+This repository contains the Dockerfile and docker-compose.yml files.
+To build the ASPIRE docker service, at least version 1.13 of docker-compose is required.
+When the right version of docker-compose is installed, you just run the following command in this directory:

-    # docker build -t aspire .
+    # docker-compose build aspire

 When building the Docker container, most ASPIRE projects are built from scratch inside the container.